thewca/wca-regulations/wca-regulations-2012.md

   - H1b) A competitor is allotted a time limit of 10 minutes times the number of puzzles in the attempt, up to a maximum time limit of 60 minutes.
     - H1b1) The competitor may signal the end of the attempt at any time.
 If and when the time limit is reached, the judge shall stop the attempt, and the attempt shall then be judged; the time limit for the attempt shall count as the original recorded time.
     - H1b2) When there are 10 seconds until the time limit, the judge shall call "10 SECONDS REMAINING.
 PLEASE FINISH YOUR ATTEMPT".
 If the competitor is still holding any puzzles when the judge stops the attempt, they shall be judged as unsolved.
   - H1d) Time penalties for the puzzles of the attempt are cumulative.
+[NOTE: It's unclear whether or not a competitor can get a time higher than the time limit if he has the time penalties to do so.
+This is mostly due to A1a5 referring to an exception for MultiBLD.]

 ## Article Z: Optional Regulations